arg0506/arg0506/README.md

 # 🎸 Beyond Code

-Co-founder of **The Midnight Echoes**, a three-member indie-pop band based in Kolkata — when I'm not shipping code, I'm writing songs and designing artwork inspired by Bengali folk traditions.
+Co-founder of vertex a ai powered decentralised exchange platform on Stellar

 ---